 Perhaps, it was your car or house keys. . .an important document for work or some back-up files for your taxes.

 After some time passed and more mental anguish than you care to admit … you finally found the misplaced items.

-Recently, a precious, close friend of ours, Pastor Malc Burton, sent me the following text.
+A precious, close friend of ours, Pastor Malc Burton, sometime back sent me the following text.

 “Good morning, Pastor.
 Read Psalm 62:5 when you get a moment.
 God stirred me this morning about misplaced expectation and misplaced trust.
 Love you.”